gazbert/bxbot/README.md

 The bot has undergone basic unit testing on a _best-effort_ basis - there is a continuous integration build running on [Travis CI](https://travis-ci.org/).

 The latest stable build can always be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
-The SNAPSHOT builds are active development builds and very much ["sid"](https://www.debian.org/releases/sid/) - the tests should always pass, but you might not have a working bot!
+The SNAPSHOT builds on master are active development builds, but the tests should always pass and the bot should always be deployable.

 ## Issue & Change Management
 Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) -